Sal18-debug/Girls-Career-On-Cloud/README.md

 ## Challenges we ran into

-One big challenge We faced when developing this project is how to connect web portals for teachers, students, tutors and organizers on the website.
-I had two minds about this particular issue.
+One big challenge we faced when developing this project is how to connect web portals for teachers, students, tutors and organizers on the website.
+We had two minds about this particular issue.
 Should we keep these screens separate while coding these segments of the project or should we find a solution to join these portals together in a template to simplify the issue.
 Generally, the issue of coding a more complex web page brings about more complications, no matter how a skill a programmer is with any programming language or project suite.
 One significant challenge we faced as a team when developing this project was figuring how to connect web portals for teachers, students, tutors and organizers for the web application.
 We were conflicted on this particular issue.
 We discuss if we should keep these screens separate while coding these segments or should the team find a solution to join these portals together in a template to simplify the issue.
 The matter with coding is that a more complex web page brings generally more complications in coding to any programmer of any skill level no matter the programming or project suite.

 A second challenge we faced as a team was coordinating and adjusting to the amount of effort and time to make sure our code was functional and complete.
 There was a significant amount of time spent double-checking, and at one point, we had to start over with a different framework to complete this project.
 Many times, we face significant challenges that delay or completely stop projects which lead to discouragement.
 Still, when dealing with a passion project or work that must be complete, it is best for everyone to keep pushing through and finish the work to the best of your abilities.